 Exploring Music City's waterways has never been so easy with the Nashville Paddle Co.
 They offer short and long term rentals for stand-up paddleboards so you can cruise along Nashville's rivers and lakes.
 And just in case you don't know how, don't worry, they offer how-to-classes, intermediate technique instructions, and more to show you the ropes.
 River Queen Voyages is Nashville's first kayak rental company on the Cumberland River.
 They provide a beginner level tour-guided kayak route that goes from Shelby Park to Downtown Riverfront Park and an intermediate level self guided kayak route from Lock Two Park to Shelby Park.
-Make sure to check out Defiance Flyboard (must be 16 years of age).
-These crafty folks allow you to soar above the water using the propulsion of a jet ski.
+You could also check out Nashville Flyboard, the ultimate adventure in water sports.
 Water pushes down, and you go up in the sky like a spaceman with a jet pack.
+So cool!
+They offer master and certified Flyboard professionals to show you the ropes and have you surfing the skies in no time.
 And that's not all.
 Nashville has plenty more for families to enjoy under the sun.
 Just head to: visitmusiccity.com/outdoorfun.

 If you are looking for a thrill, take the whole family zip lining at Adventureworks.
 Try a little indoor/outdoor rock climbing with Team Green Adventures.
 Head to Dave & Buster's at Opry Mills for hours of fun with dinner, games, and prizes!
 Take part in the action at Treetop Adventure Park!
 There are over 10 different zip lines, and 100 challenging obstacles including suspended bridges, cargo nets, ladders, Tarzan jumps, and many other thrilling elements.
 Exploring Music City's waterways has never been so easy with the Nashville Paddle Co.
 They offer short and long term rentals for stand-up paddleboards so you can cruise along Nashville's rivers and lakes.
 And just in case you don't know how, don't worry, they offer how-to-classes, intermediate technique instructions, and more to show you the ropes.
 River Queen Voyages is Nashville's first kayak rental company on the Cumberland River.
 They provide a beginner level tour-guided kayak route that goes from Shelby Park to Downtown Riverfront Park and an intermediate level self guided kayak route from Lock Two Park to Shelby Park.
 Make sure to check out Defiance Flyboard (must be 16 years of age).
 These crafty folks allow you to soar above the water using the propulsion of a jet ski.
 Water pushes down, and you go up in the sky like a spaceman with a jet pack.